earthgecko/skyline/readme.md

 inspired by crucible and the desire to extend the temporal data pools available to analyzer in an attempt to handle seasonality better, reduce noise and increase signal, specfically on seasonal metrics.

+mirage is rate limited to analyse 30 metrics per minute, this is by design and desired.
+Surfacing data from graphite and analysing ~1000 datapoints in a timeseries takes less than 1 second and is much less CPU intensive than analyzer, but it is probably sufficient to have 30 calls to graphite per minute and if a large number of metrics went anomalous, even with mirage discarding `MIRAGE_STALE_SECONDS` checks due to processing limit, signals would still be sent.

 ### Architecture
 See the rest of the